cyverse/atmosphere-guides/README.md

 Here is another tool to make nice GIFs. http://recordit.co/

-### How to Compile Docs
+### How to Publish Docs
-After making changes, you need to compile them (so they will show up in GitHub Pages).
+After making changes to the Markdown source, you need to compile them to HTML, then push to the gh-pages branch, from which the static HTML is served.

+#### Compiling Docs
 First, you must have [pandoc](http://pandoc.org/) installed and in your executable path -- see [Installing Pandoc](http://pandoc.org/installing.html).

 If you create a new guide, you will also need to update the Makefile so that `to_html_template.sh` builds HTML for your new guide.